how to get better at marketing

 Vulnerability can mean taking a stand on social issues.
 It can mean sharing a challenge you overcame.
 It can mean talking about mistakes you’ve made and what you learned from them.
 It can mean being honest about your attitude or your failed launches or your fears.

-How to get better at marketing: avoid these 6 excuses!
+How to get better at marketing: quit letting these 6 limiting beliefs hold you back from sharing your ideas

 1. You hate confrontation, you don’t want to make waves, and you want to be liked.